Dee261/Lab3-OOP/readme.md

 - Be sure to test what you have done after each step.

 # Assignment
 In this assignment, you will create four classes, a base class, two child classes and a user class.
-The base class will be a BasketballPlayer class.
-The two child classes will be CollegeBasketballPlayer and ProBasketballPlayer.
+The base class will be a Assignment.BasketballPlayer class.
+The two child classes will be Assignment.CollegeBasketballPlayer and Assignment.ProBasketballPlayer.

-The BasketballPlayer class will have instance data of name, position, team (Strings), height, weight, agility, speed, ballHandling (ints) and all should be declared as protected instead of private.
+The Assignment.BasketballPlayer class will have instance data of name, position, team (Strings), height, weight, agility, speed, ballHandling (ints) and all should be declared as protected instead of private.
 We will have 3 constructors, a 0 parameter constructor (all instance data are initialized to “unknown” or 0), a 3-parameter constructor which receives the 3 Strings and assigns the 3 String instance data to them and 0 to all int instance data, and one which receives a parameter for each instance data and assigns them all appropriately.

 Also create accessors for all instance data and a toString which will return at least the name, position, team and the value for a method you will write called getValue.
 The getValue method will test various instance data and return an int using nested if-else logic based on the table below.
 All methods should be public.